About the Assistive Technology and Accessibility Centers

 "I chose to go into this line of work because I believe in the potential of every individual, and by providing adaptive technology, we maximize the opportunity for individuals to reach their potential," she said.

-Today, there are two Adaptive Technology and Accessibility Centers:
+Today, there are two Assistive Technology and Accessibility Centers:

 If you need assistance, please don't hesitate to Contact Us.